MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Installation/Index.md

 The editor website needs the following "Secrets" to be set:

+* CosmosAdminEmail [Email address of the person who will be the administrator of this website]
+* CosmosBlobContainer [Can be either '$web' for Azure, or the name of the S3 container for Amazon]
+* CosmosEditorUrl [The publick URL of the editor website]
 * CosmosPrimaryCloud [This is the cloud where this installation is located.
 It can be amazon, azure, or google]
-* CosmosAdminEmail [Email address of the person who will be the administrator of this website]
+* CosmosPublisherUrl [The public URL to the Publisher website]
 * CosmosSendGridApiKey [SendGrid API Key that is enabled to send email]
-* sqlDatabaseName [Database name to be used such as 'cosmosdb']
-* sqlServerAdminName [A random SQL Server admin name]
-* sqlServerName [This is the SQL Server DNS name]
-* sqlServerPassword [SQL Server random password]
-* CosmosPublisherUrl [The public URL to the Publisher website]
+* CosmosStorageUrl [The URL to the public website for AWS S3 or Azure Storage Account]
-* CosmosEditorUrl [The publick URL of the editor website]
-* CosmosPrimaryCloud [Can be one of these: amazon, azure, google]
-* CosmosBlobContainer [Can be either '$web' for Azure, or the name of the S3 container for Amazon]

-For Amazon the following environment variables will be needed:
+For Amazon Web Services the following environment variables will be needed:

 * AmazonAwsAccessKeyId [API Access key ID]
 * AmazonAwsSecretAccessKey [The actual access key]
 * AmazonRegion [Amazon region where deployed]
-* ConnectionStrings_DefaultConnection [This is the MS SQL Connection String to the database and database server]
+* ConnectionStrings_DefaultConnection [This is the Microsoft SQL Connection String to the database and database server]

 For Microsoft Azure you will need the following configuration variables:

 * storageAccountName [Azure Storage Account or S3 Bucket Name]
 * ConnectionStrings:
-  * DefaultConnection [This is the MS SQL Connection String to the database and database server]
+  * DefaultConnection [This is the Microsoft SQL Connection String to the database and database server]
   * BlobConnection [Connection string to the Azure Storage Account]

 #### Publisher Website